A Parallel Algorithm for Exact Bayesian Structure Discovery in Bayesian Networks: Parallel Algorithm

 \subsection{$k$-$D$ Hypercube Algorithm}

-In Section 3.1, we describe the development of our parallel algorithm on an $n$-$D$ hypercube.
+In Section 3.1, we have described the development of our parallel algorithm on an $n$-$D$ hypercube.
 However, we usually expect the number of processors $p\ll 2^n$.
 Let $p=2^k$ be the number of processors, where $k<n$.
 We assume that the processors can communicate as in a $k$-$D$ hypercube.
-The strategy is to decompose the $n$-$D$ hypercube into $2^{n-k}$ $k$-$D$ hypercubes and map each $k$-$D$ hypercube to the $p=2^k$ processors.
+The strategy is to decompose the $n$-$D$ lattice into $2^{n-k}$ $k$-$D$ lattices and map each $k$-$D$ lattice to the $p=2^k$ processors ($k$-$D$ hypercube).

-As our previous definition, we use $S$ to denote the lattice node for subset $S$ and use $\omega_S$ to denote the binary string denoting the corresponding hypercube node.
-We number the positions of a binary string using $1,...,n$ (from right-most bit to left-most bit), and use $\omega_S[i,j]$ to denote the substring of $\omega_S$ between and including positions $i$ and $j$.
-We partition the $n$-$D$ hypercube into $2^{n-k}$ $k$-$D$ hypercubes based on the left $n-k$ bits of node id's.
-For a lattice node $\omega_S$, $\omega_S[k+1,n]$ specifies the $k$-$D$ hypercube it is part of and $\omega_S[1,k]$ specifies the processor it is assigned to.
+Following our previous definition, we use the binary string $\omega$ to denote the corresponding hypercube node $S$.
+We number the positions of a binary string using $1,...,n$ (from right-most bit to left-most bit), and use $\omega[i,j]$ to denote the substring of $\omega$ between and including positions $i$ and $j$.
+We partition the $n$-$D$ lattice into $2^{n-k}$ $k$-$D$ lattices based on the left $n-k$ bits of node \emph{id}'s.
+For a lattice node $\omega$, $\omega[k+1,n]$ specifies the $k$-$D$ lattice it is part of and $\omega[1,k]$ specifies the \emph{id} of the processor it is assigned to.
+As an example, Figure~\ref{decompose} shows the decomposition of an 3-$D$ lattice to two 2-$D$ lattices and the mapping to an 2-$D$ hypercube computing cluster.
+In this case, subsets \texttt{$\{\}$} and \texttt{$\{3\}$} are assigned to processor \texttt{00}, \texttt{$\{1\}$} and \texttt{$\{1,3\}$} are assigned to processor \texttt{01}, so on and so forth.
+Thus, each processor in a $k$-$D$ hypercube is responsible for computing relevant scores for $2^{n-k}$ $S$ subsets.
+This forms the basic idea of our $k$-$D$ hypercube algorithm.

+In the following, we first develop $k$-$D$ hypercube algorithms for the two \emph{zeta} transform variants.
+We then present the $k$-$D$ hypercube algorithms for computing $F$ and $R$ functions.
+Finally we introduce the overall $k$-$D$ hypercube algorithm for computing the edge posteriors.